Philippine Independent Church: Overview

 Prolific Filipino historian Teodoro Agoncillo described the Philippine Independent Church as "the only living and tangible result of the Philippine Revolution."
-Ever since its inception, the IFI/PIC Aglipayanism is widely referred as a schismatic, rather than a heretical movement.
-The Philippine Independent Church universally maintains and adheres to the core set of beliefs and practices of catholicity.
+Ever since its inception, the IFI Aglipayanism is widely characterized as a schismatic, rather than a heretical movement, although the church itself and its congregation distance themselves from the "schismatic" description and prefers the term "independence" instead.
+Despite not being in full communion with the Catholic Church, the Philippine Independent Church universally maintains and adheres to the core set of beliefs and practices of broader catholicity.